cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The authors would like to thank Adam Langley for his detailed writeup of Elligator 2 with Curve25519 {{L13}};
-Dan Boneh, Christopher Patton, and Benjamin Lipp for educational discussions; and David Benjamin, Frank Denis, Sean Devlin, Justin Drake, Bjoern Haase, Mike Hamburg, Dan Harkins, Thomas Icart, Andy Polyakov, Mamy Ratsimbazafy, Leonid Reyzin, Michael Scott, and Mathy Vanhoef for helpful feedback.
+Dan Boneh, Christopher Patton, Benjamin Lipp, and Leonid Reyzin for educational discussions;
+and David Benjamin, Frank Denis, Sean Devlin, Justin Drake, Bjoern Haase, Mike Hamburg, Dan Harkins, Thomas Icart, Andy Polyakov, Mamy Ratsimbazafy, Michael Scott, and Mathy Vanhoef for helpful feedback.

 # Contributors